 Related resource: Can I Change or Delete the Main Profile on Netflix?

-If the problem continues, the audio format or stream could be the culprit, particularly if the issue is with certain titles or when using surround sound settings like Dolby Digital 5.1.
-Switching to a different audio stream can sometimes fix sync issues.
+If the problem is still there, it might be because of the audio format or stream, especially if it happens with specific shows or when using settings like Dolby Digital 5.1.
+Switching to a different audio format might fix the sync issues.

-- Begin playing the title on Netflix that you are having issues with.
+- Play the movie on Netflix that you’re having issues with.

-- Pause the video and navigate to the “Audio and subtitles” menu.
+- Pause the video and go to the “Audio and subtitles” menu.

-- Look for the audio section and select a different audio track, preferably “English” or “Stereo” instead of “English 5.1” if you’re experiencing sync issues on an English audio track.
+- Look for the audio section and select a different audio track, preferably “English” or “Stereo” instead of “English 5.1” if you’re having sync issues with an English audio track.

-- The standard stereo track may be more in sync with the video than the 5.1 surround sound track.
+- The standard stereo track might sync better with the video than the 5.1 surround sound track.

-- Changing to a different language track can sometimes inadvertently re-sync the audio for the original language.
+- Switching to a different language track might sometimes fix the audio sync for the original language.

-If you’re using a soundbar or external audio receiver, the processing of surround sound can sometimes introduce a delay.
-Switching to a stereo output, while not ideal for audio quality, can be a useful diagnostic step to check if the problem is with the surround processing.
+If you’re using a soundbar or an external audio receiver, the processing of surround sound might add a bit of delay.
+Switching to a stereo output, although generally not the best for sound quality, can be a useful step to check if the problem is with the surround processing.

 - If your device is set to output audio as Dolby Digital 5.1 or similar, try changing it to a “PCM” or “Stereo” output format.